Frequently Asked Questions

 FAQs

-Learn more at our Facilities page.
+Learn more at our Facilities page

 There are numerous reasons:

-3. Innovation: North America remains at the forefront of global innovation, hosting the world’s top universities, research institutions, and technologies, giving us the ability to remain ahead of the curve and innovative
+3. Innovation: North America remains at the forefront of global innovation, hosting the world’s top universities, research institutions, and technologies, giving us the ability to remain ahead of the curve and innovative in the medical device sector.

-• Class 7 (ISO 10,000) Clean Rooms,
+• ISO Class 7 (10,000) Clean Rooms,

-• advanced injection molding & low-pressure molding
+• advanced injection molding & low-pressure molding (also available in Class 7 Clean Rooms),

 • CNC machining,